truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

    d.
 Enter a **Username**, which is the user name on the remote system to log in via SSH.

    e.
-Enter or import the private key from a previously created SSH keypair, or create a new one using the **SSH Keypair** widget.
+Enter or import the private key from a previously created SSH key pair, or create a new one using the **SSH Keypair** widget.

 4. (Optional) Enter the number of seconds you want to have SCALE wait for the remote TrueNAS system to connect in **Connect Timeout**.